Photoshop Layers Tip: How to Auto-Select Layers

 Photoshop's Move Tool includes an Auto-Select feature that lets you automatically select layers just by clicking on their contents in the document.
 You can select an individual layer or multiple layers at once.
 And you can even select an entire layer group just by clicking on the contents of any layer in the group!

 Auto-selecting layers is faster than switching between them in the Layers panel.
 But it also makes it easy to accidentally select the wrong layer.
 So in this tutorial, I'll walk you through how Photoshop's Auto-Select feature works, and I'll show you what I consider to be the best way to take advantage of it.

-Auto-Select is available in all recent versions of Photoshop, but it's turned on by default in the latest versions of Photoshop CC, including Photoshop CC 2019.
+Auto-Select is available in all recent versions of Photoshop, but it's turned on by default in the latest versions of Photoshop.
 Along with learning how it works, I'll show you how to turn Auto-Select off, and how to turn it back on only when you need it.
 Let's get started!

 How to auto-select a layer in Photoshop